Groups

 Visit the UHS Nutrition Services page for more information.

-The After Party: A Counseling Group for Substance Use Management
+The After Party: A Support Group for Substance Use Management

 All CMHC groups are free and confidential.